 Today, the company operates the East’s most extensive intermodal network and is the nation’s largest rail carrier of automotive parts and finished vehicles.

-Norfolk Southern’s heritage claims some of the nation’s oldest rail lines.
-But it wasn’t until 1982 that Norfolk Southern Corp. was formed.
-The company draws its name from Norfolk & Western Railway and Southern Railway, the two biggest predecessors that merged to form today’s incarnation of Norfolk Southern.
+Norfolk Southern’s heritage includes some of the nation’s oldest rail lines.
+However, the company was not formed until 1982.
+Its name comes from Norfolk & Western Railway and Southern Railway, its two biggest predecessors, which merged to form today’s Norfolk Southern.

 Southern Railway acquired another company known as Norfolk Southern in 1974.